snewcomer/ember-stateful-promise/README.md

 ## Usage

 There are a few ways to use this addon.
-Likely, you only need the `statefulAction` decorator.
+Likely, you only need the `stateful-function` decorator.
 However, if you need the lower level util, we make that available as `StatefulPromise` as well.

 ### Stateful Promise